apigee/apijam/Module-3/Labs/Lab 1/README.md

 ## Enforcement Points -

-There are 4 enforcement points where you can associated an Share Flow to be automatically invoked within your proxy execution.
+There are 4 enforcement points where you can associate a ***Shared Flow*** to be automatically invoked within your proxy execution.

 ***Pre-proxy Flow Hook*** - for logic that needs to be enforced BEFORE a proxy endpoint executes for ALL API Proxies deployed to that environment.